Just over two hours flying time from Sydney or Brisbane lies what Captain James Cook described in 1774 as “paradise on earth”.

-Air New Zealand operates flights from Brisbane every Saturday and Tuesday and from Sydney every Monday and Friday.
+Air New Zealand operates flights from Brisbane every Saturday and from Sydney every Monday and Friday.
 With additional flights offered during peak seasons.
 Visit their website for further information or to book at Air New Zealand website.

 Further information about Norfolk Island is available on the Norfolk Island Tourism website.

 Although Norfolk Island generally has over 1300mm of rainfall each year, we can always do with more due to reliance on rainwater to supply most of the islands water needs.

 Average temperatures range from 18C – 19C in Winter and 23C – 25C in Summer.
 However, nights tend to be cooler so don’t forget to pack a sweater.

 Norfolk Island has over 170 km of sealed roads and its only 8km wide by 5km long!
 Once you are on the island how do you ensure you don’t miss an inch of it?